openaps/AndroidAPSdocs/docs/EN/Usage/Automation.rst

 General
 --------
 There are some limits.
 The glucose value has to be between 72 and 270 mg/dl or 2 and 15 mmol/l.
-The profile switch has to be between 70 % and 130%.
+The profile percentage has to be between 70 % and 130%.

 **Please be careful:**